Cvrane/ChartReader/README.md

   <img src="images/equation2.gif">
 </h3>

+### Pattern (or color) estimation
+1. As an initial step, all the bounding boxes for the text in the image are whitened.
+2. Convert the resulting image into a binary image.
+3. Find contours (and bounding rectangles) in the resulting image.
+4. For each legend, find the nearest bounding box to the left and on the same height as the legend.
+5. Find the major color (or pattern) in the bounding box.

+### Getting bar plot for each legend
+1. All the pixel values of the image are divided into clusters.
+The number of clusters are determined by the number of legends detected.
+Also, prior to clustering, all the white pixels are removed, and the bounding boxes found by above procedure for each legend is whitened.
+2. We then simplify the given plot into multiple plots (one per each cluster).
+These plots would be a simple bar plot. i.e.., by clustering we convert a stacked bar chart into multiple simpler bar plots.
+3. We then get the contours for the plot, and subsequently bounding rectangles for the contours determined.
+4. For each label, the closest bounding rectangle is picked.
-The height of each bounding box is recorded by the help of the merging rectangles during Cluster count estimation method.
+5. The height of each bounding box is recorded by the help of the merging rectangles obtained by the above procedure.
 This ratio is used to further calculate the y-values :

 <h3 align="center">
   <img src="images/equation1.gif">